Relintai/pandemonium_engine_docs/tutorials/plugins/editor/spatial_gizmos.rst

         remove_spatial_gizmo_plugin(gizmo_plugin)

-For simple gizmos, just inheriting `EditorSpatialGizmoPlugin <class_EditorSpatialGizmoPlugin>` is enough.
+For simple gizmos, just inheriting `EditorSpatialGizmoPlugin` is enough.
 If you want to store some per-gizmo data or you are porting a Godot 3.0 gizmo to 3.1+, you should go with the second approach.